 Students in Percussion Class (H) work to build advanced levels of musicianship and employ advanced performance techniques.
 The selection of music will vary throughout the year and will employ all percussion instruments.
 Music will include band arrangements, etudes, solos, and ensembles.
 Percussion class presents several formal concerts each year with Concert Band and Wind Ensemble.
 Students are required to participate in Solo and Ensemble and/or Honor Band as well as Pep Band.
 At the conclusion of the marching season, those students also participating in Symphonic Orchestra will attend orchestra two times per week.
-Honors Percussion is by audition only, and auditions occur in the spring of the previous school year.
-It is mandatory for all members of percussion class to participate in marching band.
+Honors Percussion is by audition only and auditions occur in the spring of the previous school year.
+It is mandatory for all members of Percussion class to participate in marching band.
+This course may be repeated for credit.

-WIND ENSEMBLE \
+WIND ENSEMBLE